 These have been formulated to combat different components of the syndrome.
 They can be used individually, or in combination with each other.
 They can also be combined with most prescription medications.

-- AntaGolin – optimises blood sugar metabolism and combats insulin resistance, arguably the main contributors of MetS.
+- AntaGolin – optimises blood sugar metabolism and combats insulin resistance, arguably the main contributors of the Metabolic Syndrome.
 Read more.

-- RyChol – optimises healthy cholesterol and triglyceride levels, common components of MetS.
+- RyChol – optimises healthy cholesterol and triglyceride levels, common components of the Metabolic Syndrome.
 Read more.

 - NeuroVance – optimises brain function and combats stress.
 Read more.